The Language and Nature of Fileless Attacks Over Time

+The term "fileless" originated in 2001 to describe malware that existed solely in memory, but has expanded to encompass malicious documents, scripts, living-off-the-land techniques, and memory injection.
+Modern malware that evades detection typically includes at least some fileless capabilities to operate in the periphery of anti-malware software.

-The language of cybersecurity evolves in step with attack and defense tactics.
+The language of cybersecurity evolves in step with changes in attack and defense tactics.
 You can get a sense for such dynamics by examining the term fileless.
-It fascinates me not only because of its relevance to malware, but also because of its knack for agitating many security practitioners.
+It fascinates me not only because of its relevance to malware—which is one of my passions—but also because of its knack for agitating many security practitioners.

 I traced the origins of “fileless” to 2001, when Eugene Kaspersky (of Kaskersky Labs) used it in reference to Code Red worm’s ability to exist solely in memory.
-Two years later, Peter Szor defined this term in a patent for Symantec, explaining that this form of malware doesn’t reside in a file, but instead “appends itself to an active process in memory.”
+Two years later, Peter Szor defined this term in a patent for Symantec, explaining that such malware doesn’t reside in a file, but instead “appends itself to an active process in memory.”
 Eugene was prophetic in predicting that fileless malware “will become one of the most widespread forms of malicious programs” due to antivirus’ ineffectiveness against such threats.

-When I look at the ways in which malware bypasses detection nowadays (see below), the evasion techniques often fall under the fileless umbrella, though the term expanded beyond its original meaning.
+Today, when I look at the ways in which malware bypasses detection, the evasion techniques often fall under the fileless umbrella, though the term expanded beyond its original meaning.

-Purely in-memory malware disappears once the system restarts.
+Fileless was synonymous with in-memory until around 2014.
+The adversary’s challenge with purely in-memory malware is that disappears once the system restarts.
 In 2014, Kevin Gossett’s Symantec article explained how Powerliks malware overcame this limitation by using legitimate Windows programs rundll32.exe and powershell.exe to maintain persistence, extracting and executing malicious scripts from the registry.
 Kevin described this threat as “fileless,” because it avoided placing code directly on the file system.

-Paul Rascagnères at G Data mentioned that Poweliks infected systems by using a boobietrapped Microsoft Word document.
+Paul Rascagnères at G Data further explained that Poweliks infected systems by using a boobietrapped Microsoft Word document.
 The Powerliks discussion, and similar malware that appeared afterwards, set the tone for the way fileless attacks are described today.

 Yes, fileless attacks strive to maintain clearly malicious code solely or mostly in memory.
 Also, they tend to involve malicious documents and scripts.
-They often misuse utilities built into the operating system and abuse various capabilities of Windows to maintain persistence, such as the registry.
+They often misuse utilities built into the operating system and abuse various capabilities of Windows, such as the registry, to maintain persistence.

-However, the growing ambiguity behind the modern use of the term fileless is making it increasingly difficult to understand what specific methods malware uses for evasion.
-It’s time to disambiguate this word to hold fruitful conversations regarding our ability to defend against its underlying tactics.
+However, the growing ambiguity behind the modern use of the term fileless is making it increasingly difficult to understand what specific methods fileless malware uses for evasion.
+It’s time to disambiguate this word to hold fruitful conversations about our ability to defend against its underlying tactics.

 Here’s my perspective on the methods that comprise modern fileless attacks: